 I'm an ISSA Certified Personal Trainer & Nutritionist and have been with the International Sports Sciences Association since 2016.
-I've been an athlete all my life playing soccer, basketball, running track, dancing, and doing MMA.
+I've been an athlete all my life playing soccer, basketball, running track, dancing, race running, and doing MMA.
 I played Division I soccer at Lehigh University and played semi-pro in New Jersey for a bit.
 I believe you can stay fit and work hard through any stage of your life whether you're just starting or have been active forever!

 My Training Philosophy: